 4. Tooth sealant application

-If for some reason your tooth sealant feels uncomfortable after placement, it’s important to let your dentist know right away.
+If for some reason your tooth sealant feels uncomfortable after placement, it’s essential to let your dentist know right away.

 5 Reasons to Get a Tooth Sealant